-Subject Ris k(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency Level of reserves to be considered at Budget setting by the finance and General Purpose Committee prior to year end.
-43. Maintenance L А Known reserves ring-fenced and referenced.
+Subject Ris k(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency 43.
+Maintenance L Α Known reserves ring-fenced and referenced.
 Member 44.
 Movement L А Movement between reserves - ring-fenced and general - into/from revenue budget to be by resolution of full Council.
 Member Investment 45.
 Loss of invested funds L A Council to only invest in financial institutions that can demonstrate security and liquidity.
 Council will ensure that all investments are in accordance with its investment policy having regard to such guidance as the Secretary of State may issue.
 Council approval is required prior to investment.
 46. Unidentified Earmarked or Contingent liability L A Review minutes - none currently identified RFO/member view Annual return 47.
 Incomplete and/or not submitted within required time limits L A The annual return is completed by the Clerk, approved and signed by the PC and then submitted to the Internal Auditor for completion and signature.
 Once checked and approved the annual return is sent onto the External Auditor within the required time limit.
 A diary of all the deadlines is kept by the Clerk and the Clerk reinforces these deadlines with both auditors.
 Existing procedures are deemed adequate.
 Risk is tolerable.
 CIL Reporting 48.
-CIL spend/income L Α Council to ensure understanding of the restrictions and time limits for receipt of income and expenditure.
+CIL spend/income L А Council to ensure understanding of the restrictions and time limits for receipt of income and expenditure.
 Full Council following Officer verification RFO / Chair 49.
 Annual CIL Report L Α CIL report to be submitted for the period under review.
 Annual Audit report of income and expenditure to be completed 50.
 Submission of Report L Α Annual Audit report to be submitted to District Council & publish on website.
 RFO 51.
-Review of timescales L Α Council to ensure that CIL monies received is allocated within 5 years of receipt RFO / Council 52.
+Review of timescales L А Council to ensure that CIL monies received is allocated within 5 years of receipt RFO / Council 52.
 Earmark Reserves L А Council to correctly identify unallocated CIL monies received in reserves RFO / Council Legal Powers 53.
 Illegal activity or payment M Α Educate Council as to their legal powers.
 WMPC currently hold the General Power of Competence Diary 54.
-PC affairs L Α The Clerk holds the CiLCA qualification and regularly reviews the correct processes for •
+PC affairs conducted illegally or L A The Clerk holds the CiLCA qualification and regularly reviews the correct processes for the Council based on their own published processes